madhurdeepjain/CFD_18/README.md

 3. Emergency Section

 ### Future Predictions
 This section contains the pre-trained models over various major disasters.
 We will apply machine learning and deep learning techinques on the available dataset to predict the forthcoming disasters.The models will be trained using Tensorflow lib, sklearn lib and Microsoft CNTK Toolkit.
 These models will be loaded in the browser via TensorflowJs.
 The dataset features will be different for each disaster.
-The dataset has been scraped and mined from various authentic sources like Satelite Data, Twitter, etc. <br/>
+The dataset has been scraped and mined from various authentic sources like Satelite Data, Twitter etc. <br/>
 We also plan to propose sensors that can be used by cities/states to improve the probability of prediction.
 These Sensors are part of our smart city idea to implement IoT devices in order to get real time and improved predictions.

 ### Major ongoing or recent events